hnguyentt/mousechd-napari/docs/server_setup.md

 # Setup server

+The instructions provided in this tutorial are aimed at establishing a standard SSH connection to a server within the user's network.
+This setup assumes that you have access to a remote computing server with SSH enabled, allowing you to securely connect and run the necessary software.

 ## On your local machine
+In case you haven't had SSH installed on your local machine, please install as following.

 ### Install ssh
 SSH is required to access the remote server resource.
 If you haven't installed `ssh`, follow one of these instructions to install `ssh`: